 - Add email opt-in form.

-Also check out this post on how to optimize your homepage for improved conversions.
+Also, check out this post on how to optimize your homepage for increased conversions.

 4. Declutter or remove your blog’s sidebar completely

 Let’s now talk about your blog’s sidebar and how this can be optimized for better user experience.